 We must say this Swahili origin name has fans all over the world.
 Meaning ‘just, righteous, honest’, this moniker will inspire your child, to be honest and righteous in his life.

 Akida is a popular Tanzanian baby boy name, meaning ‘chief, officer’.
-A boy with this name will develop strong work ethics right from toddlerhood.
+A boy with this name will develop courage and strong work ethics right from toddlerhood.

 Ambokile is catchy, fashion forward, and totally adorable.
 This name signifies ‘God has saved me or God has redeemed me’.